Back to Blog

 • At a blended billing rate of $350 per hour, those 4 hours translate to approximately $72,800 in recovered capacity per attorney per year

-• Firms that have adopted AI report 15-25% improvement in client satisfaction scores, largely attributable to faster turnaround times and more consistent work product
+• Firms that have adopted AI report a 15-25% improvement in client satisfaction scores, largely attributable to faster turnaround times and more consistent work product

 Getting Started: Your First Week with Claude AI